Explore how Terramate can uplift your IaC projects with a free trial or personalized demo.

 }

-Terramate supports everything that is already known from Terraform: Simple and complex types, and functions.
+Terramate supports everything already known from Terraform and OpenTofu: Simple, complex types and functions.

 Within the content

-block, any HCL code can be used and will be partially evaluated (all globals and Terramate variables will be replaced) and will be written to the file inside of the stack directory.
-The name is specified as the label of the block.
+block, any HCL code can be used.
+It will be partially evaluated (all globals and Terramate variables will be replaced) and written to a file inside the stack directory.
+The name is specified as the block's label.

 When running terramate generate